 Next, wait a few moments, or even minutes if you have a large website size, and then, you’ll get a list of the unused tables that are in your WordPress database.

 Finally, the tables will be removed completely from the database.
 That means a lot in terms of speed and optimization and you’ll save a lot of time and effort looking for ways to get rid of the junk data on your blog.

 The WordPress database size matters

 In WordPress, like any other PHP and MySQL software, the execution time in the server is what makes the difference in the page loading time.
-As a result, the Google crawlers will be able to reach the files faster and understand them better, that means a huge impact on SEO and ranking in the SERP.
+As a result, Google crawlers will be able to reach the files faster and understand them better, which means a huge impact on SEO and ranking in the SERP.

 In other words, when you have a database that’s not optimized and full of junk data, the website will load slower, and Google crawlers won’t be able to understand your content well because of the long crawling time, and also, because of the errors that can be found.